-Cross-region replication (CRR) enables the automatic and asynchronous (near real-time) replication of objects across buckets in different OSS regions.
-If you enable CRR, operations such as the creation, overwriting, and deletion of objects can be synchronized from a source bucket to a destination bucket.
+Cross-region replication (CRR) provides automatic and asynchronous (near real-time) replication of objects across buckets in different OSS regions.
+Operations such as the creation, overwriting, and deletion of objects can be synchronized from a source bucket to a destination bucket.

 - Log on to the OSS console.